 If you’re into gourmet outdoor cooking when you camp, don’t bother reading this post!
 This is for folks who want easy, fuss-free meals using as few utensils and dishes as possible.

 When I’m camping I don’t want to spend any more time than absolutely necessary preparing for meals and cleaning up after them.

-Our rule is simple: preferably one-pot meals that taste decent and are filling.
-The fact that our family has no food allergies or dietary restrictions is a huge plus when it comes to choosing camp food.
+Our family likes easy, preferably one-pot meals that taste decent and are filling.
+The fact that we have no food allergies or dietary restrictions is a huge plus when it comes to choosing camp food.
 It opens the doors pretty wide.

 But if you have to stay away from things like gluten, or peanuts, or meat—there are a growing number of options for pre-packaged camp and trail food for you, too.

 3 Types of Camp Food